thanghoang/libS3ORAM/README.md

 ## Updates

-* 2018-12-30: S3ORAM now has a new scheme thats leverage the eviction paradigm in Circuit-ORAM.
+* 2018-12-30: S3ORAM now has a new scheme that leverages the eviction paradigm in Circuit-ORAM.
 S3ORAM now also supports k-ary tree layout.
 * 2017-12-25: S3ORAM now supports more than 3 servers with higher privacy levels.